Isotropic covariance functions on graphs and their edges: Introduction

-Theorem~\ref{ea: main embedding for dR} is proved in Section~\ref{ea: Hilbert space embedding section} and forms the main tool used in Section~\ref{forbidden subgraph for d_G} to establish Theorem~\ref{main thm: iso cov funs} and Theorem~\ref{ea:forbidden subparagraph}.
-Finally, in Section \ref{sec.forbidden} we establish constraints---depending on the graph structure of $\mathcal G$---for features of any radial profile which generates an isotropic covariance function with respect to either metric, resistance or geodesic.
+Sections \ref{ea: Hilbert space embedding section} and \ref{forbidden subgraph for d_G} contain the proofs of all the results summarized in Section~\ref{ea: summary of main results} and follow relatively easily given the results in Section~\ref{ea: metric development}.
+The Hilbert space embedding stated in Theorem~\ref{ea: main embedding for dR} is proved first in Section~\ref{ea: Hilbert space embedding section}.
+The remaining four theorems summarized in Section~\ref{ea: summary of main results} are proved in Section~\ref{forbidden subgraph for d_G}.
+Finally, in Section \ref{sec.forbidden} we establish constraints -- depending on the graph structure of $\mathcal G$ -- for features of any radial profile which generates an isotropic covariance function with respect to either metric, resistance or geodesic.